shivamothkuri/fpsx-workload-template/README.md

 ## ⚠️ Important Notes

 1. **Folder Structure**: Do NOT modify the folder structure.
-FPSX depends on this specific layout.
+Scale Test functionality depends on this specific layout.

 2. **File Paths**:
     - User files will be sent to Jmeter script as `-Jusername_file=../user-files/sample-users-1.csv`